 Whilst repatriating spend is important, a greater success has been to shift the behaviour of the anchor institutions so that they think more progressively about their procurement practice and consider the impacts it can have for the local economy and local people.
 Examples here include: Lancashire County Council has revisited its commissioning and procurement strategies and has broken contracts into lots to enable smaller organisations to be supported to bid.
 Lancashire Constabulary now requires quotes from local organisations on procurement opportunities between £10k and £50k.

-Despite the positive impact of the Local Wealth Building activities so far, CLES has made six recommendations to enhance impact:
+Despite the positive impact of the Community Wealth Building activities so far, CLES has made six recommendations to enhance impact:

 - Explore influenceable spend in more depth – engage with local businesses at the pre-procurement stage

 - Explore cooperative development – with a focus on sectors where there is significant spend with non-regional suppliers and where there is not a diversity of local businesses

 - Continue to measure spend – spend analysis should be embedded into the procurement practices of anchor institutions so that it can be repeated on an annual basis

 - Take procurement practice and analysis of impact to the next level – common social outcomes should be developed and considered when designing goods and services; procurers need to ask and score suppliers at the tender stage on how they will contribute to these outcomes; and delivery of social outcomes should be embedded into contracts and their delivery monitored